QR-Code, DataMatrix & PDF417 Font for use in Microsoft Excel

 Select the IDAutomation2D XLS.ttf font:

-- Very important step to complete on the Alignment tab is to select "wrap
+- A very important step to complete on the Alignment tab is to select "wrap

 text" under the text control section: